codingjin/kernelenv2/README.md

 ## ssh connecting to the vm in host
 ssh -p 10022 root@localhost

-(Lowercase 'p' means the port number)
+(Lowercase 'p' means the port number for ssh)

+## scp transfers files from host to vm
+scp -P 10022 file root@localhost:TOPATH

+(Upppercase 'P' also means the port number, but for scp)